AdsPostX/examples/ios-native/MomentsAPIDemoApp-iOS/README.md

 ## Overview

 This sample demonstrates how to integrate the Moments API into a native iOS application using Swift.
-Use it as a reference for authentication, offer retrieval, UI display, and event tracking.
+Use it as a reference for offer retrieval, UI display, and event tracking.
 For full details, refer to the [official Moments API iOS Integration Playbook](https://docs.momentscience.com/moments-api-ios-swift-integration-playbook).

 ## Prerequisites